-Within the outpatient setting, fellows join multidisciplinary teams within the Pediatric Anxiety Clinic, Pediatric Mood Clinic, ADHD Clinic, and Eating Disorders Program.
-Fellows also maintain an outpatient caseload (four to six patients per week) that is tailored to meet their individual needs and includes supervised experiences in both individual and group modalities.
+Within the outpatient setting, fellows join multidisciplinary teams within the Pediatric Anxiety Clinic, Pediatric Mood Clinic, ADHD Clinic and Eating Disorders Program.
+Fellows also maintain an outpatient caseload (four to six patients a week) that is tailored to meet their individual needs and includes supervised experiences in both individual and group modalities.

+Child psychological assessment.
 Fellows may elect to participate in the Learning Disorders Clinic, where they conduct clinical interviews and coordinate testing of cognitive functioning, academic achievement, attention regulation and executive functioning, and behavioral and emotional regulation.

-Clinical Child Psychology Specialty Program goals and objectives
+Clinical Child Psychology specialty program goals and objectives

 Clinical Health Psychology

-You have a primary major clinical concentration (rotation) and mentor, and may have several minor clinical concentrations (rotations).
-A major concentration will extend over the two years of the fellowship (50% of clinical experience) and minor concentrations are flexible in duration.
+You have a primary major clinical concentration (rotation) and mentor and may have several minor clinical concentrations (rotations).
+A major concentration extends over the two years of the fellowship (50 percent of clinical experience), and minor concentrations are flexible in duration.
 Major Clinical Health Psychology rotations include:

-Interdisciplinary program that provides consultation and intervention for patients who are at the interface between medical and psychological conditions referred from medical and neurological specialties.
-Major focuses include assessment and management of unexplained physical symptoms, somatization disorders, depression and health anxiety in medically ill, and psychological/behavioral factors contributing to gastrointestinal and neurological conditions.
-Faculty: Richard Seime, Ph.D., ABPP, L.P.
+- Behavioral Medicine Program (BMP).
+An interdisciplinary program that provides consultation and intervention for patients who are at the interface between medical and psychological conditions referred from medical and neurological specialties.
+The major focus includes assessment and management of unexplained physical symptoms, somatization disorders, depression and health anxiety in the medically ill, and psychological and behavioral factors contributing to gastrointestinal and neurological conditions.
+Faculty: Richard J. Seime, Ph.D., L.P.

 Clinical health psychology training is based upon education and training guidelines as endorsed by the Council of Health Psychology Training Directors and adopted by the APA Council of Representatives as the "Archival Description of Clinical Health Psychology."

-Clinical Health Psychology Specialty Program goals and objectives
+Clinical Health Psychology specialty program goals and objectives

 The primary purpose of this specialty program is to provide you with a depth and breadth of assessment, educational, consultative, intervention and research experiences in adult clinical neuropsychology, which results in advanced professional practice competency.

-The principal training site during the first year is the Psychometric Assessment Laboratory which evaluates both inpatients and outpatients referred by Mayo physicians for neurocognitive evaluations.
+The principal training site during the first year is the Psychometric Assessment Laboratory, which evaluates both inpatients and outpatients referred by Mayo physicians for neurocognitive evaluations.